 Todd Phillips does have some experience as a director.
 This was his third time in that chair.
 His first two movies were both documentaries.
 The first one, ‘Hated’ looked at a real murder in the punk rock world.
 Phillip’s second film ‘Frat House’ was concerned with the extremes that college hazing can attain.
 There was a lot of controversy with this one as many critics accused Phillips of staging events in the documentary to heighten the dramatic effect.
 Phillips denied the accusations and stands by the validity of his work.
-In some ways the film under consideration here appears to be a response to this criticism.
+In some ways, the film under consideration here appears to be a response to this criticism.
 He makes no pretense or apology with how ridiculous and fake the circumstances are in this flick.
 Phillips does appear to realize that his cast has some of the better comic actors around and gives them free reign in many scenes.
 This is particularly true for any scene that highlights Will Farrell.
 He is one of the Saturday Night Live alumni that have made a go of it with his films.
-Whether he is in the lead or just an ancillary character you have to admit the man is funny.
+Whether he is in the lead or just an ancillary character, you have to admit the man is funny.
 Jeremy Piven also works out well as the villain of the piece.
-With any ‘Animal House’ wannabe there has to be a dean that wants to put an end to the antics of the main characters.
+With any ‘Animal House’ wannabe, there has to be a dean that wants to put an end to the antics of the main characters.
 Piven has the right approach to his role and comes off successfully in it.

-Mitch (Luke Wilson), Fank (Will Ferrell) and Bernard (Vince Vaughn) have been best friends since their days in college.
+Mitch (Luke Wilson), Frank (Will Ferrell) and Bernard (Vince Vaughn) have been best friends since their days in college.
 Recently all three have had the circumstances in their lives change radically.
-Mitch comes home on day only to discover that his girlfriend Heidi (Juliette Lewis) has been partaking in group sex with various people.
-She wants to convince him that is is only physical and that she loves him but Mitch is unable to see things in that light.
+Mitch comes home one the day only to discover that his girlfriend Heidi (Juliette Lewis) has been partaking in group sex with various people.
+She wants to convince him that is is only physical and that she loves him, but Mitch is unable to see things in that light.
 Frank has just settled down getting married.
-Mitch is reminded of the more carefree days of college when he runs into Nicole (Ellen Pompeo), the girl he had a big crush on back in high school.
+Mitch recalls the more carefree days of college when he runs into Nicole (Ellen Pompeo), the girl he had a big crush on back in high school.
 Mitch moves out from his girlfriend and finds a great old house near to their old college.
 Bernard was always the party animal of the group and tries to lift Mitch’s spirits with a blow out party.
 This brings in the frat boy crowd and makes them the hit of the campus.
-The guys decide to recapture the good old days by forming their own fraternity.
+The guys decide to recapture the good old days by forming their fraternity.
 The do succeed by becoming the focal point of wild campus life.
 This gains the attention of Pritchard (Jeremy Piven) who becomes determined to close them down.